vezzolter/DSA/DataStructures/Tree/Tree.md

 Within the scope of this repository, we'll take a closer look at simplified versions of popular trees to gain a deeper understanding of the fundamental concepts that underlie them.
 After this section, it would be beneficial to examine previously mentioned implementations in practice (e.g. pet-projects, LeetCode-like sites) to solidify the knowledge

 ---
-When delving into the world of trees, it's essential to begin with binary trees, often regarded as the foundational building blocks.
+When delving into the world of trees, it's essential to begin with binary tree, often regarded as the foundational building block.
 Before exploring more intricate tree structures, let's first establish a solid understanding of two fundamental concepts:
 - **Binary Tree** — is a tree structure in which each node can have a maximum of $2$ children, referred to as the left child and the right child.
 - **M-ary Tree** — is a generalization of binary trees, where each node can have a maximum of `m` children.